hopin-team/module-federation-workshop/README.md

 - A) How many instances of React does it download?
 - B) How many instances of React DOM does it download?
 - C) How many instances of React Router does it download?
 - D) Can you fix it so it only downloads 1 instance of each?
-Hint: Are you going to manually add all the dependencies every time you update the package.json?
-What if you import package.json and use it in webpack.config.js?
+Hint: Are you going to manually share dependencies every time you update `package.json`?
+What if you import `package.json` and use it in `webpack.config.js`?

-### 🏋️‍♀️ Bonus
+### 🏋️‍♀️ Bonus React exercise 1

-Create `ReceptionApp` and render it in `host/src/components/App.jsx`.
+5- Create `ReceptionApp` and render it in `host/src/components/App.jsx`.
 Can you abstract out some code instead of copy & pasting from `host/src/components/ChatApp`?